docker-archive/docker-ce/components/cli/docs/reference/commandline/cli.md

   `docker pull`) in `docker help` output, and only `Management commands` per object-type (e.g., `docker container`) are printed.
 This may become the default in a future release, at which point this environment-variable is removed.
 * `DOCKER_TMPDIR` Location for temporary Docker files.
+* `DOCKER_CONTEXT` Specify the context to use (overrides DOCKER_HOST env var and default context set with "docker context use")

 Because Docker is developed using Go, you can also use any environment variables used by the Go runtime.
 In particular, you may find these useful: